Mearkatz/beetle-nonzero/README.md

-Combines the standard NonZeroU* types into a single struct
+Combines the Rust standard library's `NonZero` types into a single struct